 Assemble a Team Ahead of Time: You are not an island!
 You need a group of amazing people who are willing to help you on this journey.
 Check out our Launch Team for THIS IS MEG – Click here

-30 day campaigns works best: Of all the film campaigns that met their goals, 32.71% of them ran their campaigns for 30-39 days, while only 13.87% of successful campaigns ran for 60 days.
+30-day campaigns work best: Of all the film campaigns that met their goals, 32.71% of them ran their campaigns for 30-39 days, while only 13.87% of successful campaigns ran for 60 days.

 Estimate Costs Carefully: So many filmmakers just pull a budget out of their butts.
 Breakdown what you really need for your entire filmmaking journey.

 Study Successes and Failures: I studied sooooooo many campaigns before we launched.
-I took courses (see free crowdfunding campain below) and analized both successes and failures.
+I took courses (see the free crowdfunding campaign below) and analyzed both successes and failures.

 Give Fans An Inside Look: People want to be part of the process.
-Bring them into your process, your filmmaking craftmanship.
+Bring them into your process, your filmmaking craftsmanship.

-Add New Perks through the Campaign: One unique aspect of film campaigns is that filmmakers have an huge range of creativity for your incentives.
-From signed memorbilia to meet-and-greets to set visits, you have lots of ways to incentivize your backers to help you reach your goal.
+Add New Perks through the Campaign: One unique aspect of film campaigns is that filmmakers have a huge range of creativity for your incentives.
+From signed memorabilia to meet-and-greets to set visits, you have lots of ways to incentivize your backers to help you reach your goal.

-Include affordable perks: Don’t make the incentives for the private sky boxes, create incentives for the bleachers too.
-Make the journey accessable to all who want to join the trip.
+Include affordable perks: Don’t make the incentives for the private skyboxes, create incentives for the bleachers too.
+Make the journey accessible to all who want to join the trip.